Tanmay2006-Tech/face-id-blockchain/README.md

 ### 2. Reverse Image Search

-The reference image is submitted to the reverse-image-search component.
+The reference image is submitted to the reverse-image-search component (`reverse_search.py`), which performs a **live** web/social media search — this is a genuine query on every run, not a hardcoded or pre-selected result.

-Potential matching pages/images are collected from the web and social platforms.

 Example output: